- The three phases of a six-month MCAT plan

 The rule for phase one: do questions every week

 Even during content review, you should be doing some MCAT-style passages every week from the first week.
 Do not save questions for later.
 The MCAT is a reasoning test wearing science content as a costume.
 The reasoning is what you practice.
+A study schedule generator can lay out your full six-month block plan so you know exactly what to cover each week from day one.

 Run a six-month MCAT plan that adapts